 - Haptic: This is the device-agnostic format used by all the Lofelt Studio frameworks, libraries, and plug-ins.
 It will generate a file with a

 - Ahap: This is the device-specific format used by Apple’s Core Haptics API.
 It will generate a file with an

 By default, the haptic clip will use the same name as the audio file you provided.
 This helps keep audio files and their associated haptic clips neatly organized on your computer.
 So, for example, if you used an audio file called

 footstep1.wav, the default file name for the haptic clip will be

-footstep1.haptic.
+footstep1.ahap.
 If you prefer, you can customize the haptic clip file name.
 You can also choose a destination folder for the new haptic clip in the dialog box that appears.
-This haptic clip is then ready to be played using the Studio frameworks and libraries.

 You can save the current state of the Studio desktop app as a project.
 This will enable you to open the project in the future and resume work on the haptic.
 You can then continue refining, auditioning, and exporting new haptic clips as needed.